AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 Here you approve someone to transfer funds publicly on your behalf

-### Prevent the same user flow from happening twice or avoiding replay attacks using nullifiers
+### Prevent the same user flow from happening twice using nullifiers
 E.g. you don't want a user to subscribe once they have subscribed already.
 Or you don't want them to vote twice once they have done that.
 How do you prevent this?

-Emit a nullifier to prevent them from such "replay attacks".
+Emit a nullifier in your function.
+By adding this nullifier into the tree, you prevent another nullifier from being added again.
 This is also why in authwit, we emit a nullifier, to prevent someone from reusing their approval.

 #include_code assert_valid_authwit_public /yarn-project/aztec-nr/authwit/src/auth.nr rust